ajcardenasb/Symbiodiniaceae-associated_vibrios/README.md

 8. Results from the differentially abundance analysis were plotted using the script `/Symbiodiniaceae-associated_vibrios/Plotting_ANCOM-BC_results.R`

 ### qPCR assessment of algal and Vibrio enrichment
-1. Algal enrichment was calculated usign the script `/Symbiodiniaceae-associated_vibrios/Algal_enrichment_qPCR.R`
+1. Algal enrichment was calculated using the script `/Symbiodiniaceae-associated_vibrios/Algal_enrichment_qPCR.R`
+2. Vibrio enrichment was calculated using the script `/Symbiodiniaceae-associated_vibrios/Vibrio_enrichment_qPCR.R`

 ### Vibrio genomics
 #### Assembly, ORF prediction, gene quantification and annotation.